energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 * Light output ratio= what you get out of the fitting
 * Luminous flux = light output ratio
 * Reflectance = what is reflected
-* Colour temperature =
+* Colour temperature = a description of whether a lamp is deemed 'warm' or 'cool'.
+Warm = <3300 Kelvin.
+Cool = >5300 Kelvin.
+Link to Table?
-* Colour Rendering Index (CRI) =
+* Colour Rendering Index (CRI) = accuracy by which a lamp can show surface colours.
+Link to table?
-* Insert examples of different lights…
-* See slide 8 for the W/m2 average power density

 # Useful links:
 * http://www.edisontechcenter.org/